github/learn.github.com/pages/branching.markdown

 ### working in multiple branches ###

-So, lets add a TODO file, make a change to the 'simplegit.rb' file, and then make a commit with both changes in it.
+So, let's add a TODO file, make a change to the 'simplegit.rb' file, and then make a commit with both changes in it.

 	$ vim lib/simplegit.rb